Full Moon on

 Moon after descending node

-1 day after descending node on 27 November 2012 at 17:05 in ♉ Taurus.
-The Moon is located south of the ecliptic over the following 13 days, until the lunar orbit crosses from South to North in ascending node on 11 December 2012 at 15:57 in ♏ Scorpio.
+1 day after descending node on 27 November 2012 at 17:05 in ♉ Taurus the Moon is positioned south of the ecliptic over the following 13 days until the lunar crosses the ecliptic again from South to North in ascending node on 11 December 2012 at 15:57 in ♏ Scorpio.

 Moon before northern standstill

-12 days since the previous standstill on 15 November 2012 at 16:10 in ♐ Sagittarius when the Moon has reached South declination of ∠-20.914°, the lunar orbit is extending northward over the next day to face maximum declination of ∠20.924° at the point of next northern standstill on 29 November 2012 at 14:33 in ♊ Gemini.
+12 days since the last southern standstill on 15 November 2012 at 16:10 in ♐ Sagittarius when the Moon has reached South declination of ∠-20.914° the lunar orbit is extending northward over the next day to face maximum declination of ∠20.924° at the point of next northern standstill on 29 November 2012 at 14:33 in ♊ Gemini.

 Sun-Earth-Moon syzygy